bechryko/2024-weekly-projects/Week-08/README.md

 The Makefile helps you compile and start the program.
 The Makefile is made for Windows, but compilation for Linux shouldn't be too hard, you only have to remove the `.exe` extensions from the Makefile (also modify the `clean` target a little bit).
 `make`: compiles the game
 `make run`: compiles and runs the game
-`make clean`: removes the compiled file
+`make run hu`: compiles the game and runs it in Hungarian language `make clean`: removes the compiled file